LucasBorboleta/pijersi-certu/docs/INSTALL.md

 ## Installing as single executable for Windows platform

-- Download the executable file [pijersi_certu_v1.0.0.exe](../releases/pijersi_certu_v1.0.0.exe) on your computer where you want.
+- From the `releases` sub-folder of this repository, download the executable file [pijersi_certu_v1.0.0.exe](../releases/pijersi_certu_v1.0.0.exe) on your computer where you want.
 - Check the integrity of the downloaded executable using either `SHA256` or `MD5`algorithms, for example by executing the `Get-FileHash` command, as follows, in the `PowerShell` terminal:
-  - `Get-FileHash pijersi_certu_v1.0.0.exe -Algorithm SHA256` should reply:
+  - `Get-FileHash pijersi_certu_v1.0.0.exe -Algorithm SHA256` should reply with the following `hash`: `57A336F2BC944DF5F230DFC7712C198ED95013C1A2D842DC6F0EDE3FBF985B36`
-    `Hash : 57A336F2BC944DF5F230DFC7712C198ED95013C1A2D842DC6F0EDE3FBF985B36`
-  - `Get-FileHash pijersi_certu_v1.0.0.exe -Algorithm MD5` should reply:
+  - `Get-FileHash pijersi_certu_v1.0.0.exe -Algorithm MD5` should reply with the following `hash`:  `541C8F2A3C70184F04FEA72E8A2222A8`
-    `Hash  : 541C8F2A3C70184F04FEA72E8A2222A8`
 - Remove immediately the downloaded executable if you are doubting about its integrity.
-- Double-click on the icon of the executable to start `pijersi-certu`.
+- To start `pijersi-certu` : double-click on the icon of the executable
-- To uninstall  `pijersi-certu` just remove the executable.
+- To uninstall  `pijersi-certu` : just remove the executable.

 ## Installing from Python sources for Linux and Windows platforms